-- 3. Duties - a.
+- c.
+Duties - 1).
 One crucial aspect of the elders' duties is personally overseeing the flock of God.
-Fulfillment of this duty shall include regularly and systematically meeting with each member of the church on at least an annual basis, except when physically impossible due to distance. - b.
-Subject to the limitations of this Constitution, all the activities and affairs of Providence Bible Church shall be exercised by or under the direction of the Board of Elders, who are responsible for the shepherding and spiritual oversight of the Church membership.
-Without prejudice to such general powers but subject to the same limitations, it is hereby expressly declared that the Board of Elders shall have the following powers in addition to the other powers enumerated in this Constitution. - (1) To select and remove all the officers, agents, vocational pastors, deacons, staff and employees of Providence Bible Church, prescribe such duties for them as may not be inconsistent with law, or with this Constitution, fix the terms of their offices and their compensation.
+Fulfillment of this duty shall include regularly and systematically meeting with each member of the church on at least an annual basis, except when physically impossible due to distance. - 2).
+Subject to the limitations of this Constitution, all the activities and affairs of Providence Bible Church shall be exercised by or under the direction of the Elders, who are responsible for the shepherding and spiritual oversight of the Church membership.
+Without prejudice to such general powers but subject to the same limitations, it is hereby expressly declared that the Elders shall have the following powers in addition to the other powers enumerated in this Constitution. - To select and remove all the officers, agents, vocational pastors, deacons, employees and staff and of Providence Bible Church, prescribe such duties for them as may not be inconsistent with law, or with this Constitution, fix the terms of their offices and their compensation.

-- (2) To make such disbursements from the funds and properties of Providence Bible Church as are required to fulfill its purposes, and generally to conduct, manage and control the activities and affairs of the Church and to make such rules and regulations therefore not inconsistent with law or with this Constitution, as they may deem best.
-The elders will not approve any expense greater than \$500 without informing and seeking input and assent from the Church body. - (3) To establish policies, positions and practices for Providence Bible Church consistent with the purposes of the Church. - (4) To assist vocational teaching elders in the administration of the ordinances of Baptism and Communion. - 4.
-Devotion
+- To make such disbursements from the funds and properties of Providence Bible Church as are required to fulfill its purposes, and generally to conduct, manage and control the activities and affairs of the Church and to make such rules and regulations therefore not inconsistent with law or with this Constitution, as they may deem best.
+The elders will not approve any expense greater than \$2000 without informing and seeking input and assent from the Church body. - To establish policies, positions and practices for Providence Bible Church consistent with the purposes of the Church. - To assist vocational teaching elders in the administration of the ordinances of Baptism and Communion. - d.
+Devotion e.
+Plurality